swapan-gudaru/swapan-gudaru/README.md

 ## Hi there 👋

+I'm currently a student at the University of Michigan pursuing a BSE in Computer Science.
+My academic journey has fuelled a profound interest in software development, data analysis, artificial intelligence, and machine learning domains.
+Actively pursuing opportunities to apply my academic knowledge, I am particularly proficient in code development, specializing in both C++ and Python.
+Whether it is engineering solutions or deciphering datasets, I am committed to significantly contributing to the tech landscape.
+I am looking for opportunities to apply my coding and analytical skills to real-world projects, further honing my abilities and gaining valuable industry experience.

 <!--
 **swapan-gudaru/swapan-gudaru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.